therapyaroha/therapyaroha.github.io/_posts/2020-11-13-tranquility.md

 <h2>Finding Peace</h2>

 <p>I have been meditating since 2003.
 Sometimes, I go for a while.
 Sometimes, I get distracted.
 I have been meditating daily since early July.
 Four months of meditating every day (except one after having a tooth extracted).
 At least once a day, on a few weekends twice a day.
 Meditating through tooth pain.
 Meditating through daily distractions.
 What has happened?
-I have reached a state of tranquillity that not only exists in meditation itself, but carries itself into the rest of my life.
+I have reached a state of tranquillity that not only exists in meditation itself, but carries into the rest of my life.
 I sit at my desk and notice the breath.
 I have the benefits of meditation.
 I walk through the city and feel the earth against my feet.
 I feel the benefits of meditation. </p>

 <h2>Living in the Depths of Consciousness</h2>